GraphicalHouse/craftyons/README.md

 # CLIETNAME
 A Craft CMS and Tachyons website for CLIENTNAME by Graphical House

+1) Create a new project folder in your `Repos/` directory (Note: Craftyons will use this folder name as the site path for Valet, you can always change it later)
-Run `composer create-project graphicalhouse/craftyons PROJECTNAMEHERE -s RC` from your Repos folder to get started
+2) In Terminal, CD to the project folder and run `composer create-project graphicalhouse/craftyons . -s RC` to get started

 ----